-Bachelor of Arts Social Sciences
+Bachelor of Arts Social Science

-The major in social science prepares students to study sociology, psychology, political science, economics and history.
+This interdisciplinary major in social science covers courses in sociology, psychology, political science, economics and history.
 Social scientists study humans, human culture, and the relationship between humans and their environment-in other words, the total human experience.
 The variety of courses offered in this interdisciplinary major allows students to enter fields including but not limited to health care support systems, criminal justice, civil rights analysis, employee relations, community development, library science, and governmental and non-governmental agencies.